FoxTailProject/FoxLang/README.md

  - [ ] Macro & compile-time execution
  - [ ] Plugin system (possibly for extending language systems, like rust proc macros for custom parsing)
  - [ ] C/C++ support & external defs (I would like strong c++ support, unlike rust)

+Non-compiler features

+ - [ ] `fox-mode` for emacs (+ better emoji support)
+ - [ ] Possibly an lsp

 ## Building

 This builds using premake5, which is currently still in beta.
 As many dependencies are bundled in this repo, but that was not possible with llvm.

 ### Dependencies

+these are the tested versions.
+Lower versions may work, but it is untested and may not have active support.

  - `LLVM` >= 19
  - `Clang` >= 20